 Cirrhosis may be underdiagnosed in older persons, which is likely to be due to the presence of fewer clinical signs at presentation and less-frequent use of invasive diagnostic modalities [36,37].

 Older patients with cirrhosis have a reduced life expectancy.
-Among 135 patients ≥ 80 years of age, Hoshida et al. [38] showed that HCC, thrombocytopenia, and advanced fibrosis were associated with a low survival rate and that the alpha-fetoprotein and bilirubin levels were associated with hepatic carcinogenesis.
+Among 135 patients ≥ 80 years of age, Hoshida et al[38] showed that HCC, thrombocytopenia, and advanced fibrosis were associated with a low survival rate and that the alpha-fetoprotein and bilirubin levels were associated with hepatic carcinogenesis.

 Older people also manifest deterioration in their general health [39], and cirrhosis may contribute to their frailty.
-Sarcopenia is frequent in older and in cirrhotic patients, and contributes to the frailty of the former [33].
+Sarcopenia is frequent in older and in cirrhotic patients and contributes to the frailty of the former [33].
 Specific policies to combat this are needed.

 Finally, older patients have a higher incidence of complications, to which changes in the liver may contribute.
 Nevertheless, liver status does not impact the mortality rate of older patients.
 Therefore, effective screening methods and preventive measures are essential.